cmaitchison/atlas_api/doc/index.markdown

 The FastAtlas API
 ==================

-This is an implementation of the Atlas API that is tuned for performance.
+This is an implementation of the Atlas API that is tuned for read performance.
 If it was hosted on local servers, nearly all responses would be sub-second.
 It is currently hosted on Heroku, meaning most responses are served in 1-2 seconds.

 What can it do?
 ==================================